- Common uses

 - you should know that this medication may decrease fertility in men and women.
 Talk to your doctor about the risks of taking cabozantinib (Cabometyx).

-- if you are having surgery, including dental surgery or a dental procedure tell the doctor or dentist that you are taking cabozantinib (Cabometyx).
-Your doctor will probably tell you to stop taking cabozantinib (Cabometyx) at least 28 days before your surgery or procedure, and will tell you when you should start taking the medication again.
+- if you are having surgery tell the doctor that you are taking cabozantinib (Cabometyx).
+Your doctor will probably tell you to stop taking cabozantinib (Cabometyx) at least 21 days before your surgery or procedure, and will tell you when you should start taking the medication again.

 - you should know that your blood pressure may increase during your treatment with cabozantinib.
 Your doctor will probably monitor your blood pressure before and during your treatment.